Salah-El01/access-to-drinking-water-sdg6/part-2-transforming-the-data/data/README.md

 ### `region`

-Adds a regional classification to each country through a lookup against the regional reference table.
+Adds a regional classification to each country through a lookup against the `Regions` reference sheet.

 This field supports: